CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Amazon Web Services.
 Amazon Elastic Compute Cloud (Kindle Locations 153-154).
 Amazon Web Services.
 Kindle Edition.

 Amazon VPC lets you provision a logically isolated section of the Amazon Web Services (AWS) cloud where you can launch AWS resources in a virtual network that you define.
 You have complete control over your virtual networking environment, including selection of your own IP address ranges, creation of subnets, and configuration of route tables and network gateways.
 You can also create a hardware Virtual Private Network (VPN) connection between your corporate datacenter and your VPC and leverage the AWS cloud as an extension of your corporate datacenter.

+## Subnet
+A subnet is a range of IP addresses in your VPC.
+You can launch AWS resources into a specified subnet.
+Use a public subnet for resources that must be connected to the internet, and a private subnet for resources that won’t be connected to the internet.
+To protect the AWS resources in each subnet, use security groups and network access control lists (ACL).

 ## VPC Endpoint
 You must remember that the two services that use a VPC Endpoint Gateway are Amazon S3 and DynamoDB.
 The rest are VPC Endpoint Interface